e2nIEE/pandapower/doc/powerflow/caveats.rst

 	:alt: alternate Text
 	:align: center

-It is however not possible to connect multiple voltage controllable element (ext_grid, gen) at one bus, since this would convergence problems in PYPOWER:
+It is however not possible to connect multiple ext_grids and gens at one bus, since this would convergence problems in PYPOWER:

 .. image:: /pics/caveats/voltage_no.png
 	:width: 42em